JakobBruenker/HDR/README.md

 It will also open several windows to show a tonemapped version of the HDR image as well as 3 simulated exposures: 0.01 seconds, 0.05 seconds, and 0.33 seconds.
-It will also show the recovered response curve; the required light to reach a certain pixel value for a certain color increases to the right, and the pixel value reached increases to the top.
+It will also show the recovered response curve; the required light to reach a certain pixel value for a certain color increases towards the right, and the pixel value reached increases towards the top.
+The intensities are on a logarithmic scale.

 To exit the program, simply close one of the windows it opens.